matty147/OSAB/Readme.md

-#use this to verify the objects you idiot!@!!!!!!!
+# use this to verify the objects you idiot!@!!!!!!!
  - object_exists()

+ # group scritps!!!